jensen-und-komplizen/csd_playground/README.md

 **What should be the content of this file?**

-The file should contain a joke that you would tell to a colleague as well.
+The file should contain a joke that you would tell to colleagues as well.

 ### Example:
 Humpty Dumpty wants to participate in the CSD course.
 Therefore he checks out this repository and creates a Markdown file locally.
 Since it is the 01.
 April 2023, he calls the file *230401-hd.md*.
 As content there is the following joke: